jilimcaoco/extract_zinc22/README.md

    #example usage
    bash ../extract_mols.sh 21 21 300 400 sdf ../output_sdf_files

-   the extract_mols.sh script will automatically iterate the untar zinc-22 directories and mv every compound that falls within the Heavy Atom count and log P rance specified into the specified output_directory. currently there are three supported file types: "db2" "smi" "sdf"
+   the extract_mols.sh script will automatically iterate the untar'd zinc-22 directories and move every compound that falls within the Heavy Atom count and log P range specified into the specified output_directory. currently there are three supported file types: "db2" "smi" "sdf"

    if sdf or db2 are selected, files moved into this directory will be .tgz compressed.

 4. After you're desired files are moved into the specified output directly feel free to remove leftover files you do not need or if tar balls are untar'd in the /scratch/ directory they will be deleted automatically after a period of time